gradle/gradle/design-docs/dependency-management.md

     - Can query artifacts for configuration with dependency on a configuration other than default
 - Caching of artifacts resolved from configuration
 - Reports failure to resolve dependency graph
-- Can report failures for all artifacts that could not be resolved or downloaded.
+- Reports failures for all artifacts that could not be resolved or downloaded.
 - Reports composite failure on attempt to get all artifacts where multiple artifacts could not be downloaded
-- Inspect resolution result after resolving artifacts: result is not regenerated
+- Use `Configuration.incoming.artifactResolutionResult` after first using `Configuration.incoming.resolutionResult`: artifact result is not regenerated
-- Inspect resolution result without requesting artifacts: artifacts are not downloaded

 ### Open issues

-- Replace current implementation of `ConfigurationFileCollection` with one backed by `ArtifactResolutionResult`
-- Write `ArtifactResolutionResult` to disk for later use.
-- Efficient creation of `ArtifactResolutionResult` based on previous `ResolutionResult`, or creation of `ArtifactResolutionResult` that downloads the files on request.
 - Replacement for `ResolvedArtifact.name`, `ResolvedArtifact.extension` etc
+- Need a way to query Artifact model without downloading artifact files

 ## Story: Access the ivy and maven metadata artifacts via the Artifact Query API